agoodkind/cf-preview-bot/README.md

-# Cloudflare Preview URL Commenter
+# Cloudflare Preview URL Comment Bot

 A GitHub Action that posts a comment on a Pull Request with Cloudflare Pages deployment details.